auth0/docs/articles/protocols/saml/idp-initiated-sso.md

 ![](/media/articles/protocols/saml/idp-init-sso.png)

-**Default Client:** When the IdP initiated login succeeds this is the client where users are routed.
-This setting shows available clients enabled for this connection.
-Select the client from the dropdown that you want the users to login with IdP initiated.
-Only one client can be selected for an IdP-initiated login per SAML connection.
+**Default Application:** When the IdP initiated login succeeds this is the application where users are routed.
+This setting shows available applications enabled for this connection.
+Select the application from the dropdown that you want the users to login with IdP initiated.
+Only one application can be selected for an IdP-initiated login per SAML connection.

-**Response Protocol:** This is the protocol used to connect your selected **Default Client**.
-Most commonly clients are configured with the OpenID Connect protocol.
+**Response Protocol:** This is the protocol used to connect your selected **Default Application**.
+Most commonly applications are configured with the OpenID Connect protocol.
 However if you have configured a SAML2 Web App addon for your application and want to route the SAML assertion you will need to select SAML.

 **Query String:** Query string options help to customise the behavior when the OpenID Connect protocol is used.
 You can set multiple options similar to setting parameters with a [query string](https://en.wikipedia.org/wiki/Query_string).
 You can set:

-* `redirect_uri`: When the IdP-initiated login has completed the request is then redirected to the first URL listed in the **Allowed Callback URLs** for the client.
+* `redirect_uri`: When the IdP-initiated login has completed the request is then redirected to the first URL listed in the **Allowed Callback URLs** for the application.
 However if you set a `redirect_uri` the IdP will redirect to this URL.
 This brings flexibility for cases like when you have set subdomain scheme with a wildcard and you only want to redirect to one specific subdomain.
 * `scope`: You could define [scopes](/scopes) for the ID Token sent.
 Note that it is possible to set multiple scopes.
 * `response_type`: This field is used to set the token for Implicit Grant Flow for SPA applications.
 You could set code for Authorization Code Grant Flow for regular web applications.